tendermint/tendermint/docs/qa/v037/README.md

 ### Mempool Size

-The mempool size was stable and homogeneous at all full nodes.
+The mempool size, a count of the number of transactions in the mempool, was shown to be stable and homogeneous at all full nodes.
+It did not exhibit any unconstrained growth.
 The plot below shows the evolution over time of the cumulative number of transactions inside all full nodes' mempools.

 ![mempool-cumulative](./v037_r400c8_mempool_size.png)

-The plot below shows evolution of the average over all full nodes, which seems to oscillate around 140 outstanding transactions.
+The plot below shows evolution of the average over all full nodes, which oscillate around 140 outstanding transactions.

 ![mempool-avg](./v037_r400c8_mempool_size_avg.png)